0hDEADBEAF/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/override-with-different-visibility.rst

   from more restrictive (``private``) to less restrictive (``public``).
   Default value is `any`.

-.. option:: CheckDestructors
+.. option:: CheckDestructors (added in 22.0.0)

   If `true`, the check does apply to destructors too.
 Otherwise destructors are ignored by the check.
   Default value is `false`.

-.. option:: CheckOperators
+.. option:: CheckOperators (added in 22.0.0)

   If `true`, the check does apply to overloaded C++ operators (as virtual member functions) too.
 This includes other special member functions (like